 Families Contained In Our Genealogy Work

-My lineage on my father’s side of the family according to my DNA is Eastern European, Russian.
+According to my DNA my lineage on my father’s side of the family is primarily Eastern European and Russian.
 To a slightly lesser degree Baltics and to a much lesser degree European Jewish, Greece and Albanian.
 I have traced my father’s family back to my 3X great grandfather and great grandmother.
 Recently I located my great grand-father’s immigration documents which revealed more information about him and the family.
-One very important fact we learned was that my great grand-father for whatever his reason changed our surname from Kuschinski to Kosinski.
+One very important fact we learned was that my great grand-father for whatever his reason changed our surname to Kosinski.
 We also stumbled across another set of families located in the mid-west of the United States that are related to my great grand-father’s twin brother and sister Stanley and Bernice.
 We have truly been blessed in our research and we continue to forge forward and make more discoveries.
 This year we attended the virtual Roots Tech and through that gained more information.
-A DNA match contacted me from Poland and the information we exchanged was extremely valuable in furthering our research on the family.
+A DNA match contacted me from Poland and the information we exchanged was extremely valuable in furthering our research on the family in our genealogy.